 This homemade loaf will rise just fine without the baking soda, which gives it a sour flavor note, as in Irish soda bread, for example, or sourdough bread that takes days to make.

 Flour - We used unbleached all-purpose by King Arthur because that's what we had on hand.
-White flour will yield more tender crumbs, but you can undoubtedly use wheat or do half and half.
-I haven't tried using gluten-free flour, so I can't say for sure it would yield the same results.
+White flour will yield more tender crumbs, but you can use wheat or do half and half.
+I haven't tried using gluten-free flour, so I can't say it would yield the same results.

 Butter - You will get a buttery flavor with most of the benefits of the oil.
 Using oil might result in a denser texture.

-Egg yolk - For brushing the loaf before baking.
-It will give the crust a golden brown color that is slightly shiny.
+Egg yolk - For brushing the loaf before baking, it will give the crust a golden brown color that is slightly shiny.

 Salt - For seasoning.